sgmurphy/wordpress-plugins/ml-slider/readme.txt

 * FIXED: Stop on First Slide is broken, #994;
 * FIXED: Arkitekt theme and Post Feed, #1018;
 * FIXED: Single quotes are converted to &#039; and inverted slash added to all single and double quotes, #1014;
+* CHANGED: Show arrows by default on all devices for all themes, #999;
 * CHANGED: Autoplay when "loop continuously" is enabled, #1023;
 * CHANGED: Make 'slide' option default for new slideshows, #978;
 * REMOVED: babel-preset-es2015 and babel-preset-stage-2 packages, #988;